PILOTS

 Sulzbach-Rosenberg Pilot

-Fraunhofer provides the technology for the epoxy valorisation.
+Fraunhofer provided the technology for epoxy valorisation.

 PILOT